 Robert Sullivan, AB, Georgetown University.
 Contributing editor, A Public Space.

-Robert Sullivan is the author of numerous books, including The Meadowlands, My American Revolution, A Whale Hunt, and Rats, a New York Times bestseller.
+Robert Sullivan is the author of numerous books, including The Meadowlands, My American Revolution, A Whale Hunt and Rats, a New York Times bestseller.
 His essays and reporting have appeared in the New York Times, The New Yorker, Harper’s, and Vogue, among many others.
-He is contributing editor at A Public Space and teaches at Hunter College, in New York.
-He lives in New York City.
+He is contributing editor at A Public Space.
+He lives in Philadelphia.

-Susanne Wofford, Susanne Wofford, BA, Yale College; BPhil, Oxford University; PhD, Yale University.
-Dean, The Gallatin School of Individualized Study, New York University
+Susanne Wofford, BA, Yale College; BPhil, Oxford University; PhD, Yale University.
+Professor of English and Individualized Study, New York University.

 Bryan Wolf is a Visiting Professor in American Studies and Art History at Yale.
 While a faculty member at Stanford, he co-directed the Stanford University Arts Initiative, an interdisciplinary effort to expand the role of the arts in undergraduate and graduate education.
 His books include Romantic Re-Vision: Culture and Consciousness in American Art and Literature; Vermeer and the Invention of Seeing; and American Encounters, a co-authored textbook on American art.
 A former Guggenheim Fellow, he has served as the Senior Visiting Scholar at the Terra Foundation Residency for American Art in Giverny, France.
 The Yale Daily News voted him one of the “Ten Best Teachers at Yale.”
 His current work centers on the way that artists like Philip Guston and Martin Puryear address issues surrounding the Holocaust and the Civil Rights movement.